tc39/proposal-temporal/docs/zoneddatetime.md

   - All date/time fields
   - `calendar` as a calendar identifier string like `japanese` or `iso8601`, a `Temporal.Calendar` instance, or a `Temporal.CalendarProtocol` object
   - `timeZone` as a time zone identifier string like `Europe/Paris`, a `Temporal.TimeZone` instance, or a `Temporal.TimeZoneProtocol` object.
-  - `timezoneOffsetNanoseconds` to uniquely identify a time that's ambiguous or invalid due to DST.
+  - `offsetNanoseconds` to uniquely identify a time that's ambiguous or invalid due to DST.
 - `options` (optional object): An object which may have some or all of the following properties:
   - `overflow` (string): How to deal with out-of-range values.
     Allowed values are `'constrain'` and `'reject'`.